How to Record a Phone Call on iPhone: 5 Methods Explained

 4. You can now tap the three dots on the right side of the recording and hit the Share button to move this recording to your iPhone.

-Method 2: Best iPhone Call Recorders You Can Try
+Method 3: Best iPhone Call Recorders You Can Try

 While there is no dearth of call recording apps for iOS, not all of them do what they advertise.
 Plus, a lot of the apps only work after you subscribe to them, which means you can’t even test things out before paying.
 Having tried a number of iPhone call recorders, I have chosen the three best ones based on the user interface, reliability, and how they handle call recordings.

-1. Automatic Call Recorder
+1. ACR Call Recorder – for iPhone

-Automatic Call Recorder has a neat interface and allows you to organize your recordings in different categories.
+ACR Call Recorder has a neat interface and allows you to organize your recordings in different categories.
 So, you can keep all of your recording files perfectly organized for hassle-free access.
 Even in terms of editing the audio recording, I have found it quite good.
-Thus, you can use the built-in editing tools to fine-tune your recording or remove the unwanted parts.
+Thus, you can use the built-in editing tools to fine-tune your recording or remove unwanted parts.

 2. Call Recorder